Dazer-Dash/Hello-world-1-/README.md

 Hello everyone!

--pseudonym Dazer Dash, but my real name is Alex Ivanov
+- pseudonym Dazer Dash, but my real name is Alex Ivanov
 - Age: Will not provide
--Locaiton: Will not provide
+- Locaiton: Will not provide
 - Java expertise: Beginner - intermidiate
--C++ expertise: Beginner - intermidiate
+- C++ expertise: Beginner - intermidiate

 (Will elaborate later)